FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Project_Management_Plan.md

 For the testing and bug fixing we have used about 2 hours.
 We haven't costs in terms of money.

+**Client**
+In terms of money, this project had no costs.
+The only cost was the time.
+Approximately the time it took to develop was 2 hours, the same for correcting any bugs or errors.

 ## 4	Control Plan
 ### 4.1	Monitoring and Control